fake-youth/music-platform-next/SYSTEM_MANUAL.md

 - **Email Service**: Integration with SendGrid/SMTP for Forgot Password.
 - **Cloud Storage**: Migrate `public/uploads` to AWS S3/Cloudinary for scalability.
 - **Payment Gateway**: Integrate Midtrans/Stripe for real payments.

+## 7. Concept & Business Validation
+- **Current Model**: "Label / Curator Platform".
+You (Admin) control all content.
+Similar to early iTunes or specialized niche streaming apps.
+- **Spotify Model**: "Aggregator Platform".
+Spotify does NOT allow direct uploads.
+Artists use distributors (DistroKid, TuneCore).
+- **Recommendation**: For MVP, the current "Manual Upload" is best to maintain quality control.
+In V2, you can build an "Artist Portal".